nganha1897/bitedash/README.md

 The iOS version can be downloaded at: [https://apps.apple.com/us/app/bitedash/id6477850116]

+The backend is deployed to Heroku at: [https://feed-me-app-4038e85fb061.herokuapp.com]

 ## Technologies
 - MongoDB: NoSQL database to store app data
 - Express.js: web framework for building RESTful APIs